Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Februari 2025 18.19.04 UTC
+- WIB: Minggu, 23 Februari 2025 19.43.56 UTC
-- WITA: Minggu, 23 Februari 2025 19.19.04 UTC
+- WITA: Minggu, 23 Februari 2025 20.43.56 UTC
-- WIT: Minggu, 23 Februari 2025 20.19.04 UTC
+- WIT: Minggu, 23 Februari 2025 21.43.56 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: funny
+Kategori: friendship